Janka-Boy/Puss-Bot1.13v/README.md

 # Pussy-Bot1.13v | Development closed
 🟥

-Bot that help me learn javasript and makes learning more process more fun
+Bot that helps me learn javasript and makes learning process more fun

 This bot is for personal use I will not be giving any invites if someone asks